 Summary: A card feared for good reason, Time Stretch simply gives you two bonus turns.
 Try and understand how potent this is.
 Before your opponent can act, you're getting more draws, more lands to play, more chances to whittle down suspended cards, more attacks, more taps, et cetera.

 Robbing foes of their chances to act will almost undoubtedly seize the victory.
 They can't win if they can't play!

 Summary: The number one sorcery functions similarly to Time Stretch, though it enjoys a few extra advantages.
 Expropriate costs one less mana, provides different options, and works better in multiplayer.
 The only disadvantage is that the card exiles itself after use, preventing a graveyard recovery, but you shouldn't need one if you pull this effect off.

 Each player (including you) must vote for either "time" or "money".
 Every time vote grants you an extra turn; every money vote lets you snatch a permanent from that voter.
 This amazing effect gives you extra turns and/or stolen cards—of your choice!
 While already monstrous in one-on-one, good luck to anyone who faces this down in multiplayer or team matches.

 With that, we see how powerful blue sorceries, which control time, can be.
 Nonetheless, the game contains hundreds of potent spells to choose from; keep tweaking your decks until you find the right hexes for you.
 Magic's popularity increases with each expansion it releases, and I look forward to examining future sorceries of undoubtedly daunting power.

-For now, vote for your favorite sorcery, and I'll see you at our next Magic review!
+But for now, vote for your favorite sorcery and I'll see you at our next MTG trading card countdown!